Rebuild Your Breasts with Breast Reconstruction

 Dr. Angelchik was certified by the American Board of Plastic Surgery (ABPS) in 1996 and successfully completed a rigorous recertification process in 2006 and 2016.
 He participates in the Maintenance of Certification program through the ABPS.
 He is a member in good standing of the American Society of Plastic Surgeons.
 He has also been named to Castle & Connolly’s Top Doctors in America every year since 1996.

-Breast reconstruction aims to recreate the shape and appearance of the breasts after a mastectomy procedure.
+Breast reconstruction aims to recreate the shape and appearance of the breasts after a mastectomy procedure in the Phoenix, Scottsdale, and Glendale, AZ area.
 This can be accomplished through a few different ways, and Dr. Angelchik can determine the best options for you during a consultation before or after your mastectomy procedure.
 Many women with congenital breast deformities can also benefit from breast reconstruction techniques.

-Candidates for breast reconstruction should be in overall good health and able to undergo a surgical procedure, if needed.
+Candidates for breast reconstruction should be in overall good health and able to undergo a surgical procedure in the Phoenix, Scottsdale, and Glendale, AZ area, if needed.
 It’s important to discuss your goals and expectations with Dr. Angelchik during your consultation so that the right techniques and results can be chosen for you.
 Dr. Angelchik can also give you the best idea of what to expect from your procedure and afterwards, including scarring, appearance, and feel.

 Wonderful.
 I highly recommend.
 The results were great - even better than I hoped for.
 It took me years to find someone who I trusted to do this procedure for me.
 Dr Angelchik is an attentive listener.
 He's very professional and detail oriented.
 His staff is very comforting and accessible, with answers to questions before and after the procedure, and general support.
 Read More >